 Vegan Italian food offers an endless assortment of possibilities.
-Dominated by pasta, breads, and seasonal vegetables, no cuisine is more vegan-friendly than Italian food.
-Whether you’re cooking at home or dining out, this guide will acquaint you with the very best vegan options that Italian cooking has to offer.
+Dominated by pasta, flavorful sauces, and seasonal vegetables, no cuisine is more vegan-friendly than Italian food.
+Whether you’re cooking at home or dining out, this guide will acquaint you with the very best vegan Italian dishes.

 Vegan Italian Cooking